ASTM D5893

 Bond (Adhesion in Movement)

-The companion adhesion test ASTM D5894 specimens are extended to a defined strain (commonly +100% / -50% for low-modulus pavement silicones), held, and inspected for adhesion or cohesive failure.
+Bond testing is built into D5893 itself: specimens are extended to a defined strain, held, and inspected for adhesion or cohesive failure, with the test run non-immersed, water-immersed, and oven-aged to simulate field exposure.
 Pavement silicones that pass D5893's bond requirement are typically marketed for the +100% / -50% asymmetric movement service that pavement joints actually see (joints close more than they open, relative to the as-sawn width).

 Weight Loss After Heat Aging